ShepherdOnline/SMSF2017/_posts/2017-02-05-smsf-festival-parade.md

   </li>
 </ul><h1><a id="post-1268-_g173nw2qi7j3"></a>Apply to Participate in the Parade</h1>
 <p>
   OOrganizations, businesses, or individuals who wish to participate in the Shepherd Maple Syrup Festival parade are invited to submit an application between now and April 24.
-The application form can be found by clicking on the download below.
-Contact parade chair Clif Lehner at (989) 506-4728 or by email at clehner50@gmail.com if you have questions.
+The application form can be found by clicking on the link below.
+Contact parade chair Clif Lehner at (989) 506-4728 or by email at <a href="mailto:clehner50@gmail.com">clehner50@gmail.com</a> if you have questions.
 </p>
 <ul>
   <li><a href="https://drive.google.com/open?id=0B490-AjaRizwVjZEa19IMzI0ZDA">Download a parade application</a>